ewasm/testnet/README.md

 Welcome to the Ewasm public testnet!
 This repository is the primary point of coordination for the testnet.
 Read on for more information about how to:

+- Write smart contracts in supported languages and compile them to Wasm bytecode
-- Transact on the testnet, such as by deploying smart contracts compiled to Ewasm bytecode
+- Transact on the testnet, including deploying contracts
 - Add a node to the testnet
 - Participate in mining
 - Participate in network forks